-Full Time Lifeguard Total Department Name Division Name Source Priority Requested Parks and Recreation Tourist Resort 1 \$62,750 Justification and Description certified
+Full Time Li feguard Department Name Division Name Funding Source Department Priority Total Requested Parks and Recreation Justification and Tourist Resort 1 \$62,750 certified

 Through the hiring process, it has been documented that the ability to attract and retain qualified/certified part-time pool lifeguards has become increasingly difficult.
 Part-time staff are limited to 25-28 hours a week and many lifeguards need to maintain multiple jobs.